Çayönü: Origin of domestication

 A section of a part of a slag cake. Çayönü Tepesi, Early Bronze Age I.

-Çayönü Tepe developed from the cultural tradition of Gobekli Tepe, and started to implement agriculture from the 9th millennium BCE, as other sites such as Neva Çori or Cafer Höyük.
+Çayönü Tepe developed from the cultural tradition of Gobekli Tepe, and started to implement agriculture from the 9th millennium BC, as other sites such as Neva Çori or Cafer Höyük.

 Animal life – domestication of pigs and cattle

 The settlement attests to the period of transition from hunting and gathering to plant and animal domestication.
 Domestic animals appear in the final aspects of Phase I (preceramic); prior to that, the bones of wild game are relatively abundant.
 Mainly sheep was domesticated at first.

 In regard to cattle domestication, recently (2021) scholars make a distinction between "cattle management" and "domestic cattle". Çayönü Tepesi provides a time sequence clarifying changes in the human management of Bos populations from the earliest times.

 Arbuckle and Kassebaum outline several stages of cattle management at Cayonu, and they present a rather complicated picture.
-Bos remains are abundant already in the earliest levels representing c.
-20% of the mammalian remains.
+Bos remains are abundant already in the earliest levels representing around 20% of the mammalian remains.
 Much later, around 7500 BC, cattle reach their maximum abundance at the site, but they are still phenotypically unchanged.
 Decrease in cattle size is evident only around 7000 BC, and continues thereafter at this and related sites in the area.

 Çayönü is possibly the place where the pig (Sus scrofa) was first domesticated.